ShankulShukla/Approaches-to-Sentiment-Analysis/README.md

-# Approaches optimizing sentiment analysis for IMDB movie reviews
+# Approaches to optimize sentiment analysis for IMDB movie reviews

 This repository implements sentiment classification using the IMDB dataset using machine learning and natural language processing methods.
 I also implemented a flask web app and tried to give a deployment feel to them.